jbeck018/howlerops/docs/INSTALLATION.md

 ## License

-SQL Studio is released under the MIT License.
+Howlerops is released under the MIT License.
 See [LICENSE](../LICENSE) for details.